CCCofficial/Holo1/README.md

 Detects plankton in video, optimized for detecting tiny plankton that produces fringes with low or no contrast center, making detection very difficult
 Create composite image by selecting darkets pixel of several Z reconstructions.

+# 3D_Cluster_Plot.py
+Displays scatter plot of area, texture and aspect ratio.
+Uses clusterConstants for program constants.

+# ViewFeatures.py
+Displays scatter plot of area, texture and aspect ratio of all objects for all frames, while viewing video.
+Uses blep1.mp4 video and featureFile.csv

+# Cluster.py
+Clusters objects in video blep1.mp4 into 5 clusters using features (featureFile_2.csv) and cluster file names (clusterFile_2.csv)

 # piClassifier.pdf
 A paper that evaluates the performance of 13 classifiers and 9 feature sets on 9 classes of plankton running on a Raspberry Pi 3 using images from a lensless microscope.

 ACKNOWLEDGMENTS
 ===============